ARM-software/Tool-Solutions/README.md

 #### ml-tool-examples
 Examples to run performance analysis for Machine Learning applications.

+#### acet-developer
+Demonstration of ETAS ASCET-DEVELOPER model based design and code generation with Arm Development Studio

 #### mobile-application-profiling
 Examples and scripts for Android performance analysis with Arm Mobile Studio.